owncloud/ocis/docs/architecture/protocol-changes.md

 **Proxy can do user based routing**

-The ocis proxy authenticates requests an can forward requests to different backends, depending on the logged in user or cookies.
+The ocis proxy authenticates requests and can forward requests to different backends, depending on the logged-in user or cookies.
 For example multiple ocdav services can be configured to shard users based on username or affiliation.

 {{<mermaid class="text-center">}}
 %%{init: {"sequence": { "showSequenceNumbers":true, "messageFontFamily":"courier", "messageFontWeight":"normal", "messageFontSize":"11"}}}%%